 Tires: Off-Road tires are my #1 essential and was the first addition.
 I went with Falken Wildpeak AT3’s as we’ve used them very successfully on both JKU’s for the past 4 years.
 Sizing is 285/70/R17 E rated.

-Suspension: In this 5th Gen 4Runner, I’ll be a tortoise, not a hare off-road, so I don’t need remote reservoirs, just something bullet proof and able to carry all the inevitable extra weight.
+Suspension: In this 5th Gen 4Runner, I’m a tortoise, not a hare off-road, so I don’t need remote reservoirs, just something bullet proof and able to carry all the inevitable extra weight.
 I went with the heavy duty Outback proven Stage 2 Foam Cell Pro Lift Kit from Ironman4x4.
 Thanks to Rhino Adventure Gear for the install.

 Roof Rack: Of course if you’re running a RTT, you need a Roof Rack.
 I chose the Prinsu Design Full No Drill as the design is low profile.

 Body Armor: Here we chose proven CBI Offroad Fab.
 We went with a full front and Swing Arm rear for maximum protection.
 In addition to this we added full aluminum skid plates and sliders.
 This rig has to go anywhere, so we despite the extra weight we decided to give it full protection.